harm-smits/42docs/libs/minilibx/prototypes.md

 ### mlx_loop

 Loop over the given mlx pointer.
-Each hook that has be registered prior to this will be called accordingly by order of registration.
+Each hook that was registered prior to this will be called accordingly by order of registration.

 ```c